_Exit, _exit - terminate a process

 For _Exit(): [CX] The functionality described on this reference page is aligned with the ISO C standard.
 Any conflict between the requirements described here and the ISO C standard is unintentional.
 This volume of POSIX.1-2008 defers to the ISO C standard.

-The value of status may be 0, EXIT_SUCCESS, EXIT_FAILURE, [CX] or any other value, though only the least significant 8 bits (that is, status & 0377) shall be available to a waiting parent process.
+The value of status may be 0, EXIT_SUCCESS, EXIT_FAILURE, [CX] or any other value, though only the least significant 8 bits (that is, status & 0377) shall be available from wait() and waitpid(); the full value shall be available from waitid() and in the siginfo_t passed to a signal handler for SIGCHLD.

 [CX] The _Exit() and _exit() functions shall be functionally equivalent.